B2B platform for digital goods

 1. Marketplace confirms payment (buyer charged)

-4. Store order_id and code in your database
+4. Store order_id and codes in your database

 5. Deliver code to buyer (in-app notification, email, or order history page)